dekuNukem/duckyPad-Pro/doc/kit_assembly.md

 ![Alt text](../resources/photos/instructions/fast.png)

-* Before we start, wash your hands to discharge static electricity.
+* Before we start, **go wash your hands** to discharge static electricity.

-First, the Bluetooth/Wi-Fi antenna cable.
+First, the antenna cable.

 Look at the back of the PCB.
 Identify the sockets:

 ![Alt text](../resources/photos/instructions/ant.png)

-Match the hole, push straight down.
+Match the receptacles, push straight down.

 Careful not to bump into nearby components.